AndrewTing89/ExcelDataViz_CoffeeSales/README.md

 Transform and analyze a raw coffee orders dataset using Excel, deriving actionable business insights and visualizing the results through a comprehensive dashboard.

 ## Components
 - P1.
-Excel file containing the original 3 sheets of data.
-- P2.
 Excel file containing the cleaned, transformed, and analyzed data.

 ## Background
 Leveraged advanced Excel features and data analysis techniques to transform a raw dataset into a comprehensive data analysis project.